CReF: Cross-modal and Recurrent Fusion for Depth-conditioned Humanoid Locomotion: Experiments

-Table~\ref{tab:stairs_failure_breakdown} further separates stair failures into ascending and descending cases and reports the numbers of failed ascending and descending traversals, respectively, out of 2000 stair environments for each difficulty level.
+Table~\ref{tab:stairs_failure_breakdown} further analyzes the failed stair trials from the same 2000 environment evaluation rollouts used for Table~\ref{tab:arch_comp}.
 Across all methods, descending failures increase much more rapidly than ascending failures as stair difficulty rises, indicating that stair descent is the more challenging regime.
 Full CReF consistently yields the fewest descending failures, especially on hard and OOD stairs, which is consistent with improved anticipatory foothold selection and temporal integration.